RickyJ99/RA-project/Readme.md

 ## `Literature review`

 This folder contains scientific articles that use a similar method and the citations for the AI models used in the project.

+## `VAR`
+In this folder there are the output of the matlab elaboration of VAR